 Your excursion begins with a visit to pretty Rhode Island, starting at fashionable Newport in the morning.
 Long a destination for rich visitors from across American, Newport is home to some marvellous mansions and to an annual sailing regatta which attract thousands of competitors and spectators from across the globe.
-Like many towns and cities in the region, Newport was one of the first cities built in American by European settlers.
+It was also one of the first cities built in America by European settlers.

 Your time spent is free to take in the historic beauty of the city, including Hammersmith Farm, the childhood home of Jacqueline Bouvier, later Jacqueline Kennedy Onassis.

 This morning, transfer to Boston, where you take a guided walking tour of the Freedom Trail and Quincy Market.
 Boston is one of the most important cities in the young history of the United States.
 Founded back in 1630 by the British colonisers, it is also one of America's oldest cities, and played a vital role in the American Revolution with such iconic events as the Tea Party and Siege of Boston taking part in the harbour and city outskirts.
 The Freedom Trail reveals part of this history, revealing the locations and battles which took part in the city.

 Following your visit here, transfer to Salem, where you have time to explore.
 Salem is infamous for its witch trials in the late 17th century, during which time more than 200 men and women were accused of witchcraft.
 It is now widely recognised as having a connection with the paranormal, a connection which often dwarfs the significance of Salem as an early American seaport.